arctrong/md2html/readme.txt

 > __NOTE!__ Opening `<!--` and closing markers `-->` must not be used inside  the metadata
 > section.
 Also consecutive hyphens `--` inside HTML comments probably may be a problem in some
 > browsers.
-In JSON strings Unicode entities may be used to resolve these issues, i.e. string
+In JSON strings, Unicode entities may be used to resolve these issues, i.e. string
 > `"<!\u002D-text-\u002D>"` will be interpreted as `"<!--text-->"`.
 Still, depending on the
-> page content and the context, opening and closing markers, even when escaped, may cause
+> page content and the context, opening and closing markers, even when escaped in JSON, may
-> unexpected effects.
+> cause unexpected effects.
 Check it first if you really need to use these symbols.

-If page metadata section found but its content cannot be recognized it will be ignored.
-If verbose mode is on then a warning messages will be output in the console.

 The following metadata parameters are supported: